Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 Logically then, when sin does have dominion over you, then you are “under law” .

 If “under law” means “required to observe and obey the law of God given through Moses”, then, was not Jesus “under law”?
 Wasn’t Jesus required to observe and obey the Law of Moses?
-Of course he was; as a son of Israel from the tribe of Judah, Jesus was required to obey the Law of Moses.
+As a son of Israel from the tribe of Judah, of course Jesus was required to obey the Law of Moses.

 However, the mainstream premise now requires Jesus to also be under the dominion of sin!